-Citrus (Lemon) 'Dwarf Lisbon’
+Citrus, Lemon ‘Dwarf Lisbon’

 Evergreen, Edible fruit, Trees, Decorative fruit or berries

 Plants sold under this name are simply ‘Lisbon’ lemons on a dwarf rootstock, so they top out at under 12 ft. high and wide.
-Fruit practically identical to ‘Eureka’, and but the tree is denser.
+Fruit is practically identical to ‘Eureka’, but the tree is denser.
 Ripens mostly in fall but has some ripe fruit all year.
 More resistant to cold than ‘Eureka’ and better adapted to high heat; best lemon for Arizona.
 There is also a seedless form.

-Fast growing to 50 to 60 ft. (rarely 100 ft.) tall.
+Fast-growing tree to 50–60 ft. (rarely 100 ft.) tall.
 Young trees are symmetrical and pyramidal....